Beyond-mean-field fluctuations for the solution of constraint satisfaction problems: Introduction

 \section{Introduction}

 Constraint satisfaction problems (CSPs) play an important role in complexity theory and arise in various applications such as type inference in formal languages, coloring problems, scheduling, geometric modeling, cryptography, genetics, but also in logical puzzles, such as Sudoku \citep{pierce2000local,ge1999geometric,hell2008colouring,aceto2004complexity,RAMAMOORTHY20232539,brailsford1999constraint}.
 Solving these problems requires finding variable assignments such that a minimal number of constraints are left unsatisfied.
-The MAX-$K$-SAT problem is one class of CSPs in which binary variables are combined in constraints of length $K\geq2$, and the task is to find a variable assignment that satisfies a maximum amount of constraints.
+The MAX-$K$-SAT optimization problem is one class of CSPs in which $N$ binary variables are combined in $M$ constraints (clauses) of $K$ variables (literals) each, and the task is to find a variable assignment that satisfies a maximum amount of constraints.

-The corresponding decision problem $K$-SAT is $\text{P}$ (can be decided in polynomial time) for $K=2$ and NP-complete for $K\geq3$, a result that goes back to a classic paper by Karp \citep{Karp72_85}.
-Furthermore, $3$-SAT can be reduced to MAX-2-SAT \citep{garey1974some}, proving that the latter is also NP-complete and thus cannot be solved in polynomial time unless it were shown that the NP class agrees to the class of problems solved in polynomial time \citep{goldreich2010p,garey1979computers}.
-Many tools have been developed to solve these problems approximately.
+From the side of complexity theory, MAX-$K$-SAT is an interesting problem, because it is NP-hard.
+This means it is at least as hard as NP-complete problems (such as $K\geq3$-SAT \citep{Karp72_85}): For the latter problems, there is no deterministic algorithm known that solves them in polynomial time.
+MAX-$K$-SAT is an NP-hard optimization problem even in the minimal case of $K=2$, where the corresponding decision problem $2$-SAT (asking whether all clauses of a CSP can be satisfied) is solvable in polynomial time (P) \citep{Mezard_Montanari09}.
+For NP-complete problems only the verification of a solution can be done in polynomial time, unless it were generally shown that the P=NP \citep{goldreich2010p,garey1979computers}.
+Many tools have thus been developed to solve NP-complete and NP-hard problems approximately.